staropera/aa-freight/README.md

 ## Operation Mode

 The operation mode defines which class of contracts are handled by the Alliance Freight.
-Note that you can see the currently configured operation mode on the admin page for the contract handler.

 The following operation modes are available: